 The presenter is well qualified to prepare and present a tutorial in this area.
-Along with colleagues, Ritter has recently written a book for Sage on this topic (Ritter, Kim, Morgan, & Carlson, in press).
+Along with colleagues, Ritter has recently written a book for Sage on this topic (Ritter, Kim, Morgan, & Carlson, under contract from April 2011).

-Ritter has also run and directed studies with human participants (e.g., Klein, Bennett, Whetzel, Granger, & Ritter, 2010; Reder & Ritter, 1992; Ritter, Freed, & Haskett, 2005; St. Amant, Horton, & Ritter, 2004; Yeh, Gregory, & Ritter, 2010).
-His collaborators on this tutorial and book include an industrial engineer (Kim), a research assistant who helps run studies (Morgan), and a professor of psychology who has been a member of an IRB board and director of a psychology department subject pool (Carlson).
-While these co-authors will not be presenting, they will help prepare the slides and are co-authors of the book that will be given to attendees.
+Ritter has also run and directed studies with human participants (e.g., Klein, Bennett, Whetzel, Granger, & Ritter, 2010; Morgan, Cheng, Pike, & Ritter, 2013; Reder & Ritter, 1992; Ritter, Freed, & Haskett, 2005; St. Amant, Horton, & Ritter, 2004; Yeh, Gregory, & Ritter, 2010).
+His collaborators on this tutorial and book include an industrial engineer (Kim), a research assistant who helped run studies (Morgan), and a professor of psychology who has been a member of an IRB board and director of a psychology department subject pool (Carlson).
+While these co-authors will not be presenting, they have helped prepare the slides and are co-authors of the materials that will be given to attendees.

 Ritter is also familiar with tutorials in general because he served as the first co-chair of tutorials at the Cognitive Science Conference in 1999.
-Since then he has served as tutorial chair or co-chair at the Cognitive Science Conference (2001, 2002, 2004, 2005), and at the International Conference on Cognitive Modeling (2004, 2006, 2007, 2009, 2010, 2012), and was the co-chair of the 2011 HCI Consortium Workshop, which was made up exclusively of tutorials on ways of knowing in HCI.
-In addition, he gave a tutorial on Soar at HCI International when it was in Japan and two invited lectures in Japan, has hosted a Japanese visitor, and published a paper in Japanese (Ritter, 2009).
+Since then he has served as tutorial chair or co-chair at the Cognitive Science Conference (2001, 2002, 2004, 2005), and at the International Conference on Cognitive Modeling (2004, 2006, 2007, 2009, 2010, 2012, 2013), and was the co-chair of the 2011 HCI Consortium Workshop, which was made up exclusively of tutorials on ways of knowing in HCI.